nkumardemlai/ai_and_ml_usecases_solutions/README.md

 # The mainstream Usecases in the ML world are simplified here.
+These are someof the fundamental examples, I have give required theory, the problemstatemet and solution !!

 **You will see...**

 **The RealTime Chatbot Agent Implementation**